odino/odino.github.com/source/_posts/2019-02-13-abs-1-dot-1-0-released-a-bit-more-of-python-and-a-bit-more-of-bash-for-the-most-programming-language-out-there.markdown

 echo("This will be printed in 10s")
 ```

-## Hash builtin functions
+## Hash built-in functions

-With this release we've added a bunch of new builtin
+With this release we've added a bunch of new built-in
 functionalities to hashes:

 ```